-"The government formed a boiler flue regulation to protect the health and safety of homeowners."— What is a Boiler Flue and How Long Should it Be?
+"The government formed a boiler flue regulation to protect the health and safety of homeowners."— What is a boiler flue – How Long Should it Be?

 A boiler flue is a pipe that connects to your boiler system and helps heat, smoke, steam and toxic gases (carbon monoxide and carbon dioxide) generated within the system get out of the house.